tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 val_list = dict1.val()
 ```

-Pretty simple - it just takes all the keys or values and puts them into a list, so they'd look like:
+Pretty simple - these just take all the keys or values and puts them into a list.
+The final product is:

 ```
 key_list = [a,b,c,d]